 Coping With Bipolar Disorder

-- Take all medicines as directed.
+- Take medication as directed.

-- Learn to recognize your mood swings.
+- Keep a life chart to help recognize your mood swings.

 - Ask for help when trying to stick with your treatment.